-3.47 Core Strategy Policy CS6 seeks affordable housing from developments of 5 or more dwellings and replaced the previous Local Plan policy which had a threshold for contributions of 15 dwellings.
-In 2017/18 there were 22 applications permitted on new sites which were above the threshold.
-Of the 11 sites of 15 or more dwellings, one was permitted without an affordable housing contribution and one permitted with a reduced level of affordable housing, both for viability reasons.
-Of the small sites of 5 -10 dwellings permitted, five did not include a contribution towards affordable housing, with two delivering off-site contributions rather than on-site.
-The permissions granted in 2017/18 should deliver 259 affordable housing units.
+3.38 Core Strategy Policy CS6 seeks affordable housing from developments of 5 or more dwellings and replaced the previous Local Plan policy which had a threshold for contributions of 15 dwellings.
+In 2018/19 there were 15 applications permitted on new sites which were above the threshold.
+Of the seven sites of 15 or more dwellings, two were permitted with a financial contribution towards off-site affordable housing.
+One site of 10 - 14 units included a financial contribution as did two of the smaller sites of less than 10 dwellings.
+Three of these smaller permissions did not include a contribution towards affordable housing, two for viability reasons and one where the contribution was waived in lieu of a land transfer.
+The permissions granted in 2018/19 should deliver 94 affordable housing units.